SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: |
           How do I withdraw funds from Snowball Securities?
       - answer: >-
-          Yes, Snowball Securities APP support over exchanges between over 10 mainstream currencies.
+          Yes, Snowball APP supports FOREX exchanges for over ten major currencies.
         question: 'Can I exchange the currency on Snowball Securities? '
       - answer: |-
           Transfer from an IB broker

-            - Step 1    download the Snowball Securities App to open an account
+            - Step 1    download the SBX App to open an account
             - Step 2    Log in to the IB account and select Transfer & Pay → Transfer Funds/Transfer Positions → Internal Transfer

           Transfer from a Hong Kong stockbroker or a Hong Kong bank
-            - Step 1     download the Snowball Securities App to open an account
+            - Step 1     download the SBX App to open an account
             - Step 2     Contact the original broker/bank customer service to give notification of the transfer.
 Ask for the name, contact number of settlement department, email of original broker/bank.
 Click to view common Hong Kong stock brokerage information
             - Step 3     log into Interactive Brokers and select "Funding" → "Position Transfers”, if you are transferring Hong Kong stocks, select "International Assets" to inform IB to receive stocks

           from other US stock brokers
-            - Step 1    download the Snowball Securities App to open an account.
+            - Step 1    download the SBX App to open an account.
             - Step 2    Log into the original securities account and find the account number.
-            - Step 3    Log into the Snowball Securities app click on "Transaction" - "more" - "account transfer" - "US stock account", fill in the phone number, select the original broker, enter the original broker’s account number
+            - Step 3    Log into the SBX app click on "Transaction" - "more" - "account transfer" - "US stock account", fill in the phone number, select the original broker, enter the original broker’s account number
             - step 4 Confirm the transfer application with the original broker.
 If you receive the original broker transfer confirmation e-mail or text message, reply directly to confirm
         question: >+
           I already have an account with other brokers, and want to transfer my